alxblzd/alxblzd.github.io/_posts/2025-11-06-proj-terraform-proxmox-cloudinit.md

 For a complete working example with VyOS deployment and zone-based firewall configuration, check out the [deploy-vyos-stack](https://github.com/alxblzd/deploy-vyos-stack) repository.

 ## Troubleshooting
+These are the first checks I run when something feels off:

 ```bash
 # Test if Proxmox API is reachable